Berkeley's Municipal Rose Garden is 75 years old this week.

 In 1937, the Gazette reported "work on the Municipal Rose Garden was begun under the Civil Works Administration in 1933 and has continued at intervals under CWA, SERA and WPA Projects.
 There are 58 varieties of roses, with a total of 1,100 plants in the garden."

 As for the original opening, "Several hundred guests enjoyed the impressive dedication ceremonies" organized by the Junior Chamber of Commerce in 1937.
-The skill of the New Deal construction workers was praised, and Dr. Charles V. Covell, founder of the East Bay Counties Rose Society, said in regard to both site
+The skill of the New Deal construction workers was praised, and Dr. Charles V. Covell, founder of the East Bay Counties Rose Society, said in regard to both site and arrangement of planting the Berkeley Garden was the most beautiful he had seen."

 A drinking fountain at the top of the Garden was dedicated to Mrs. Nellie Jane Doyle "in appreciation for her service to the city in providing increased recreational facilities for children."